khulnasoft/tradescope/docs/developer.md

 </details>
 ```

-### TradeUI release
+### FreqUI release

-If TradeUI has been updated substantially, make sure to create a release before merging the release branch.
+If FreqUI has been updated substantially, make sure to create a release before merging the release branch.
-Make sure that tradeUI CI on the release is finished and passed before merging the release.
+Make sure that freqUI CI on the release is finished and passed before merging the release.

 ### Create github release / tag